NAV1111369/static-website-s3/README.txt

   4. Enable "Static website hosting" in the bucket properties and set index document to index.html.
   5. (Optional) Create a CloudFront distribution using the S3 website endpoint as origin to get HTTPS and global caching.

-If you want CLI commands to deploy, follow the separate instructions provided by the assistant.